refring/opuza/README.md

 Public Opuza instances:
 - Open an issue or submit a PR if you run an Opuza instance and would like it to appear in this readme!

-Opuza is free software developed by [@refactor-ring](https://github.com/refactor-ring/), forked of the great project [Agora](https://github.com/agora-org/agora)
+Opuza is free software developed by [@refring](https://github.com/refring/), forked of the great project [Agora](https://github.com/agora-org/agora)

 ## Support, Feedback, and Discussion

-If you have a question, want to request a feature, or find a bug, please feel free to [open an issue](https://github.com/refactor-ring/opuza/issues/new) or [join our Telegram group](https://t.me/opuzadiscussion).
+If you have a question, want to request a feature, or find a bug, please feel free to [open an issue](https://github.com/refring/opuza/issues/new).

-The developer can also be reached [via email](mailto:refactor_ring0@proton.me?subject=Opuza).
+The developer can also be reached [via email](mailto:refring@proton.me?subject=Opuza).

 ## Running